hath995/gamecontest1/README.md

 gamecontest1
 ============

-For the windows 7 contest
+For the windows 8 game development intro and contest